-Certificate for the year ended 30 June, 2014
+Certificate for the year ended 30 June, 2016

-I [name] being the [title of office] of the Australian Public Transport Industrial Association certify:
+I Wayne Patch being the Chairman of the Australian Public Transport Industrial Association certify:

+certify.

-- that the documents lodged herewith are copies of the full report for the Australian Public Transport Industrial Association for the year ended 30 June, 2014 referred to in s.268 of the Fair Work (Registered Organisations) Act 2009; and - that the full report was provided to members of the reporting unit on [insert date]; and - that the full report was presented to a general meeting of members of the reporting unit on [insert date] in accordance with s.266 of the Fair Work (Registered Organisations) Act 2009.
+• that the documents lodged herewith are copies of the full report for the Australian Public Transport Industrial Association for the year ended 30 June, 2016 referred to in s.268 of the Fair Work (Registered Organisations) Act 2009; and

+• that the full report was provided to members of the reporting unit on/ an d

+• that the full report was presented to a general meeting of members of the reporting unit on November 6, 2016 in accordance with s.266 of the Fair Work (Registered Organisations) Act 2009.

-Signature of prescribed designated officer:
+Sionatu re of prescribed designated officer:

+Signatu te of prescribed designated officer.

-Name of prescribed designated officer:
+Name of f prescribed designated officer:

 Title of prescribed designated officer:

-Dated:
+Dated: .